wschwab/docs/developer-quick-start/adding-and-removing-liquidity.md

 )
 ```

-### Step \#3b: Adding Liquidity \(version &gt;= 28\)
+### Step \#3b: Adding Dual-Sided Liquidity \(version &gt;= 28\)

-You'll find the newer interface for adding liquidity below.
+You'll find the newer interface for adding liquidity directly to the pool below.
+Unlike the method described above, this method involves depositing both assets in a pool directly to the pool.
 In contrast to older versions, liquidity providers can now specify the exact number of tokens of each underlying reserve they'd like to contribute.
 Previously, LPs needed to calculate the number of liquidity tokens they expected to be issued.
 LPs will still need to roughly estimate expected issuance in order to input the `_minReturn` of liquidity tokens they would accept, but overall the new process leaves less room for error and confusion.

 Recall that starting with version 28, LPs can directly contribute ETH using the address `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`.